 Ledger Nano X vs Trezor Model T

-The latest Ledger has a solid price advantage over the Trezor, coming in around $25 cheaper.
+The latest Ledger has a solid price advantage over the Trezor, coming in at about £30 cheaper.
 And you can find even lower prices on older models.

 Ledger Nano S vs Trezor One

 |Trezor One||2014||$55 (around £43.50)|

 On these too, the Ledger comes in a fraction cheaper.
 This is par for the course for Ledger, which has cemented its position in the market in part by being one of the cheapest full-featured hardware wallets around.

 Across both generations, the Ledger comes in at a better price.
 With free shipping on top of that, Ledger ends up even further ahead.

 Both Ledger and Trezor have maintained similar security records across their devices.

 |Ledger Nano S||